 Panama City Criminal Defense Attorney Albert J. Sauline, III, has guided numerous clients to successful resolutions of their cases in Florida.
 If you have been charged with murder in Panama City, FL, perhaps the most serious of all Criminal offenses, our firm will conduct a thorough investigation in building your defense.

 A conviction of First or Second-Degree Murder has serious consequences that will destroy the rest of your life.
 Thus, it is important to seek knowledgeable representation as soon as possible.
-With the strong, effective leadership of Attorney Sauline, you will receive informative services and aggressive representation as you pursue your defense, and ultimate acquittal or reduction of charges.
+With the strong, effective leadership of Attorney Sauline, you will receive informative services and aggressive representation as you pursue your defense and ultimate acquittal or reduction of charges.

-Premeditated Murder means the defendant thought out a plan to kill the person, and purposefully acted to take someone else’s life.
+Premeditated Murder means the defendant thought out a plan to kill the person and purposefully acted to take someone else’s life.
 On the other hand, Second-Degree Murder does not involve premeditation.
-Second-Degree Murder occurs when a person is killed without any premeditated design, by an act so imminently dangerous to another and evincing a depraved mind showing no regard for human life.
+Second-Degree Murder occurs when a person is killed without any premeditated design by an act so imminently dangerous to another and evincing a depraved mind showing no regard for human life.

-Proving First & Second-Degree Murder Charges in Florida
+How to Prove First & Second-Degree Murder Charges in Florida

 In order to prove First-degree Murder using the premeditation basis, the State must show that the Defendant acted with a specific intent to kill the person.
 This may involve a thought-out plan or design that the Defendant created prior to the act.
 Thus, in order to reach a conviction, the State must show that the Defendant willfully used a premeditated plan to kill the person.
-Naturally, First-degree Murder based upon the Felony Murder theory simply involves a Murder committed during the commission of one of the enumerated felony crimes listed in the First-degree Murder statute, and is often used in Northwest Florida.
+Naturally, First-degree Murder based upon the Felony Murder theory simply involves a Murder committed during the commission of one of the enumerated felony crimes listed in the First-degree Murder statute and is often used in Northwest Florida.

 However, in order to prove Second-Degree Murder, the State does not have to provide any evidence of premeditation or planning.
-The State must only show that the Defendant had an interaction or relationship with the other person and acted with enmity, or no regard to human life.
+The State must only show that the Defendant had an interaction or relationship with the other person and acted with enmity or no regard to human life.
 Thus, the intent to kill beforehand is not necessary to reach a conviction of Second-Degree Murder.

-Penalties for Murder Charges in Florida
+What are the Penalties for Murder Charges in Florida?